-We cover this more in depth in our “What Is Hypnosis?” report.
+I cover this more in depth in my "What Is Hypnosis?" guide.
 But, if you ask 10 different hypnotists to define hypnosis you will get 15 different answers.

 That's not because they're all crazy!
 It's become some people treat "hypnosis" like a verb.
 Some people treat it like a noun.
 And some people just mean different things by it depending on the context.